mkohler/cython_swig/README.rst

     Each of the import statements on the slide imports a module.
 But what exactly is being imported?
-Or to put it another way, after the import, what does the module object's dunder file object contain?
+Or to put it another way, after the import, what does the module object's dunder file object point to?

     This is a bit of a trick question, because the answer depends on the platform, but I'll give you a hint, there are 3 possibilities.